NOTICE: Applications are now accepted throughout the year.

 The Fellowship Committee then meets to take the final funding decisions.
-Typically the outcome of the selection is known between 14-16 weeks after the closing date and is provided on the EMBO website shortly after the committee meeting.
+Typically the outcome of the selection is known between 14-16 weeks after the evaluation deadline and is provided on the EMBO website shortly after the committee meeting.

 Note the following when submitting your EMBO Long-Term Fellowship application:

-Interviews normally take place within 6-10 weeks of the closing date for applications.
+Interviews normally take place within 6-10 weeks of the evaluation deadline.
 The interview may take place outside the applicant's country of residence; therefore, applicants must have a valid passport.
 Candidates may be requested to give a seminar as part of the interview procedure.
 The interview should take place at the interviewer's convenience and the applicant is responsible for contacting the interviewer.